 When a Texas property is selected for condemnation, one of the first steps is to reach out to the landowner to request the right to enter their property to conduct a professional survey.

-Texas eminent domain laws do not include any right to entry statutes, therefor a property owner can refuse to give them access.
+Texas condemnation law does not include any right to entry statutes, therefor a property owner can refuse to give them access.
 However, this usually won’t stop the survey and won’t stop the condemnation process from moving forward.

 Under the U.S. Constitution and the Texas State Constitution, the government has the right to obtain land through eminent domain.
 This includes federal, state, county and municipal governments, as well as water districts and school districts.
 It also may include other entities and authorities to which a government entity delegates eminent domain authority to acquire land for a public use.